Topisaw, Mississippi

 Topisaw is an unincorporated community in Pike County, in the U.S. state of Mississippi.

 History

 The community takes its name from Topisaw Creek, which flows near the site.
+Topisaw Creek is derived from the Otapasso tribe that lived in the area.
 A variant name is "Carters Creek".
 A post office called Topisaw was established in 1880, and remained in operation until 1905.
+In 1900, Topisaw had a population of 46.

+The Topisaw Church, also known as Felder Church, originally started as a camp meeting in 1845.